PataphysicalSociety/soupault.app/site/reference-manual.md

 With that option, soupault will stop after extracting the metadata and exporting it to JSON.
 It will run widgets that index extraction depends on (that is, those specified in `extract_after_widgets`), but will not run the rest of the widgets, nor will it copy assets or generate pages.

+After soupault 4.0.0 introduced the `index_first` option and ability to generate new pages from Lua index processors, this approach is much less necessary than it used to be, but still remains an option.

 ## Widgets